The Product Tree Game: Our Favorite Way To Prioritize Features

 One of your biggest jobs as a product manager is to translate and prioritize what feels like a million inputs flying in from across the company into just one cohesive product roadmap.
 To help you with this, we want to share a useful feature prioritization template with you today: The Product Tree Game.

-The Product Tree game is a feature prioritization technique developed by our friends at Innovation Games – and we’re sharing it with you today because it’s a really fun and engaging way to figure out your priorities as a team.
+The Product Tree game is a feature prioritization technique developed by our friends at Innovation Games.
+We’re sharing it with you because it’s a productive way to work out priorities as a team.
 During this game, everyone gets a chance to bring up the priorities they feel are important for the future of the product.
 But which priorities will win?